Yurtseven Kardeşler

-Yurtseven Kardeşler (literally the Yurtseven Siblings" in Turkish), YK for short, was at the beginning an amateur band working through Germany where they used to reside.
+Yurtseven Kardeşler (literally "the Yurtseven Siblings" in Turkish), or YK for short, was a band working in Germany where they used to reside.
 Between 1985 and 1987, they released two amateur albums and gained some attention.
-Their break came with an appearance in 1988 in German ZDF television channel's "Nachbarn in Europa" programme.
+Their break came with an appearance in 1988 on German TV channel ZDF's "Nachbarn in Europa" programme.

-Yurtseven Kardeşler relatively successful albums included: Bir Tek Sen / Barış Olsun in 1998 with Akbaş Müzik label, Toprak in 2000 with Akbaş Müzik label and De Bana / Of Anam Of in 2001 with joint Akbaş Müzik/Türküola label.
+Yurtseven Kardeşler's relatively successful albums included: Bir Tek Sen / Barış Olsun in 1998, Toprak in 2000 (both on the Akbaş Müzik label) and De Bana / Of Anam Of in 2001, published jointly on Akbaş Müzik/Türküola.

 In 2004, after searching for bigger labels, the Avrupa Müzik offered them a contract and the album Şimdi Halay Zamanı in 2004 and Seni Hiç Aşık Oldun Mu? in 2007 were released finding huge success in Turkey.

 In addition, a member of the Yurtseven Kardeşler, namely İsmail YK has a very successful solo career.

 Members

 The members of Yurtseven Kardeşler were: